sigson/JetroGame/README.md

 # JetroGame
-2d platform game on Unity 3D
+2d platform game on Unity 3D for educational purpose